codeinventory/codeinventory.github.io/_posts/2016-12-21-core-affinity.md

 ```

-source is here, you can provide improvements by pull req.
+source is here https://github.com/ameyjadiye/core-affinity , you can always provide improvements by pull req.

 Happy Coding .. :)